bb010g/brew/docs/Manpage.md

 - `HOMEBREW_UPDATE_TO_TAG`
   <br>If set, always use the latest stable tag (even if developer commands have been run).

+- `HOMEBREW_VISUAL`
+  <br>Use this editor when editing a single formula, or several formulae in the same directory.

+    *Note:* `brew edit` will open all of Homebrew as discontinuous files and directories.
+Visual Studio Code can handle this correctly in project mode, but many editors will do strange things in this case.

+  *Default:* `$VISUAL`.

 - `HOMEBREW_VERBOSE`
   <br>If set, always assume `--verbose` when running commands.